Biomonitoring as a method in occupational medicine

 According to § 6 para.
 2 of the Ordinance on Occupational Healthcare (ArbMedVV), biomonitoring is considered as a "component of occupational healthcare insofar as processes of analysis recognised by occupational healthcare and suitable values are available for assessment purposes."

 The "Biomonitoring" occupational medicine rule specifies the ArbmedVV:

-"The indication and method of the biomonitoring is decided by the officiating doctor according to § 7 ArbMedVV.
-The doctor has to evaluate the findings from the biomonitoring.
+"The indication and method of biomonitoring is decided by the officiating doctor according to § 7 ArbMedVV.
+The doctor has to evaluate the biomonitoring's findings.
 While maintaining medical confidentiality, the findings can be included in the employers' risk assessment."

 The methods used in the area of human biomonitoring are similar to those used in occupational medicine biomonitoring.
 In this respect, individuals' exposures to chemicals are determined and the biological effects caused by chemical substances are also measured.
 The areas of use and the goals differ, however.

 The Human Biomonitoring Commission of the Federal Environment Agency defines three areas in which human biomonitoring is used: